Certificate in Song Therapy

 Module Four : Human skills

-Part two explores our practical music making and we identify the specific therapeutic outcomes that we can responsibly explore as song therapists.
+Part two explores our practical music making and we identify the specific therapeutic outcomes that we can responsibly explore in recreational music making settings.

 Module Five : Music as